KC2016/Fortnite/README.md

 #### Materials Used

-"he available materials in Battle Royale are wood, brick, and metal.
+"The available materials in Battle Royale are wood, brick, and metal.
 You can also obtain materials from chests and by killing opennets."
 [Source](https://fortnite.fandom.com/wiki/Materials#:~:text=The%20available%20materials%20in%20Battle,chests%20and%20by%20killing%20opennets)</br>

 "The trick to gathering items like Wood, Metal, and Stone is to time your swings.
 Early on in the game, players unlock a skill that allows them to hit a critical point on any item that they swing at with their pickaxe.
 When hit, this critical area causes the item to decay faster."